-Tuberculin (TB) testing is conducted upon admission and every 6 months while in treatment.
+Tuberculin (TB) testing is conducted upon admission.
 Verification of your current TB status is required.
 A skin test (PPD) or confirmation of previous reactive results is mandatory.
 Chest x-rays may be required if medically indicated.
 PTC Nursing staff will fully inform you of your TB screening requirements and follow-up procedures.
 Failure to comply with required procedures is considered as non-compliance and cause for treatment termination.
 Also, you may be subject to further action by local and state health authorities.

-Upon admission, you are expected to submit to laboratory blood-work to conduct a screening test for syphilis.
+Upon admission, you are expected to submit to laboratory bloodwork to conduct a screening test for syphilis.
 Syphilis is a sexually transmitted disease.
-An RPR screening is conducted and all reactive results are reported accordingly.
+An RPR screening is conducted, and all reactive results are reported accordingly.
 PTC will arrange for follow-up care as indicated.
 If you are concerned about any sexually transmitted disease, PTC will facilitate your referral to an appropriate healthcare provider.